Brussels, Ontario: Newspapers

 The Brussels Post was a newspaper organization formed in 1884 in the town of Brussels.
-The newspaper organization was operation from 1884 through to 1929 before ceasing operations.
+The newspaper organization was in operation from 1884 through to 1929 before ceasing operations.
 The operations started back up in 1937 through to 1983 when The Brussels Post was discontinued.
 Four years after The Brussels Post ceased operations, the North Huron Citizen formed.

 In the early days of The Brussels Post, the operations were weekly.

-While sources claim that The Brussels Post was formed in 1885, the earliest known digitalized paper from January 2, 1885 states that it's the 26th paper or 26th week, indicating that the first paper would have been issued around July 4, 1884.
+While sources claim that The Brussels Post was formed in 1885, the earliest known digitalized paper from January 2, 1885, states that it is the 26th paper or 26th week, indicating that the first paper would have been issued around July 4, 1884.

 After the discontinuing of The Brussels Post in 1981, The Citizen, provided by North Huron Citizen was formed.
 The Citizen is the newspaper still distributed around the community as of 2022.
 Similar to The Brussels Post, the newspaper is issued weekly.

 While the head-office for the North Huron Citizen is located in the nearby community of Blyth, Ontario, there was a small office located in the Brussels downtown core.
 The sub-office was closed in 2022.